When To Visit Niseko Ski Resort

 Weather & Snow Information

-Excellent skiing conditions with a high chance of fresh powder snow right through to the end of March.
+Excellent skiing conditions with a chance of fresh powder snow right through to the end of March.
 More sunny days but the chance of rain increases during March.

 Temperatures average around 0 to - 2°C.